zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-8451 - Block adding metadata device when running with internal kvdb
 * PWX-8345 - Node wipe and upgrade doesn't work if portworx is installed in a namespace other than kube-system
 * PWX-8045 - Cloudmigrate fails if credentials use a custom bucket name
-* PWX-7891 - pxctl service nw --all failed to delete multi-path devices
+* PWX-7891 - pxctl service node-wipe --all failed to delete multi-path devices
 * PWX-8261 - Allow fresh install of PX on Linux Kernel version 4.9.0-7-amd64 and 4.9.0-8-amd64

 ## 2.0.3.2